 For a few years now, we have witnessed a lack of leasable office space in the Québec City area, as well as high demand for quality properties.
 In this context, we adjusted our expansion strategy based on market trends and completed several construction and development projects offering higher added value.
 In 2009, we basically completed the construction of Phase 1 of "Complexe Jules-Dallaire", begun in January 2008.
-This project represents a \$74 million investment and a 396,000-square-foot leasable area, of which 296,000 square feet are designed for office space and 100,000 for retail premises.
+This project represents a \$74 million investment and a 0.4 million square-foot leasable area, of which 0.3 million square feet are designed for office space and 0.1 million for retail premises.
 We were pleased to welcome our first retail tenant in February 2010.
-Considering this property's many assets, notably its strategic location along one of the most important thoroughfares in Québec City, its versatility and its LEED certified construction, we foresee benefiting from a high occupancy rate once the work is completed.
+Considering this property's many assets, notably its strategic location along one of the most important thoroughfares in Québec City, its versatility and its high-quality construction, we foresee benefiting from a high occupancy rate once the work is completed.

-OUR FINANCIAL STRENGTH, CONSERVATIVE MANAGEMENT AND GROWTH POTENTIAL ALLOWED US TO RAISE \$230 MILLION IN FINANCING IN 2009 AND TO CONTRACT \$108 MILLION IN MORTGAGES PAYABLE - WHILE LOWERING OUR DEBT RATIO
+OUR FINANCIAL STRENGTH, CONSERVATIVE MANAGEMENT AND GROWTH POTENTIAL ALLOWED US TO RAISE \$230 MILLION IN FINANCING IN 2009 AND TO CONTRACT \$108 MILLION IN MORTGAGES PAYABLE -WHILE LOWERING OUR DEBT RATIO